julkascript/code-junkyard/README.md

 ## Site functionalities:

-1. Navigation bar (available at all times) with path to home, displaying sign in/up options for guests and profile/sign out options for logged in users.
-2. Footer with link to this GitHub.
+1. Navigation bar (available at all times) with path to home, displaying sign in/up options for guests and profile/sign out options for logged in users and a footer with link to my GitHub.
-3. Home page (welcome page) displaying info about the site, as well as some posts previews.
+2. Home page (welcome page) displaying info about the site, as well as some posts previews at the bottom.
+If you open a post from this page you will be asked to log in (if you already are not logged) and then you will be redirected to the post you chose.
-4. Sign in/Sign up functionality.
+3. Sign in/Sign up functionality.
-5. Private parts access restriction for guest users.
+4. Private parts access restriction for guest users.
 The user needs to sign in in order to view the other parts of the site.
-6. Admin panel and admin account for the admin.
+5. Admin panel and admin account for the admin.
 Can access everything.
-7. Posts.
+6. Posts.
     1. Posts can be viewed by everyone but edited only by the creator.
     2. Post list page.
 Displays all posts.
     3. Post create page.
 Creates post.
 Every post has a creator, title, description, picture and etc.
     4. Post display page (when post is opened).
     5. Post edit page.
-8. Profile - profiles can be viewed by everyone but edited only by the profile user.
+7. Profile - profiles can be viewed by everyone but edited only by the profile user.